 Eat Healthy Foods

 A healthy diet is key to kidney stone prevention.(8) Similar to water, our eating habits often take a hit when we are stressed.
+Knowing this can happen makes eating for kidney stone prevention even more important!

-Try to prioritize your health, and eat healthy foods when you are feeling stressed or anxious.
+Try to prioritize your health and eat healthy foods when you are feeling stressed or anxious.

-The Verdict: Can Kidney Stones Be Caused By Stress?
+The Verdict: Can Stress Cause Kidney Stones?

 Yep.
 Unfortunately, stress can cause kidney stones.